Spareparts has no spare change: Saskatoon-based company goes bankrupt and cuts off gift cards

 'Business as usual'

-An internal announcement was sent out to employees about the bankruptcy just days after Mysak filed, according to former Regina store employee Jodie Vandergrift.
+An internal announcement was sent out to employees regarding the current bankruptcy just days after Mysak filed, according to former Regina store employee Jodie Vandergrift.

 "Management said it was a bankruptcy reallocation and we had nothing to worry about," said Vandergrift, noting high-ups didn't elaborate on what that meant for the company.